gagan8605/Techsaksham_Implementation-of-ML-model-for-image-classification/README.md

 - **Educational and Practical Use**:
   - Ideal for learning about deep learning models and their performance.
   - Useful for practical applications where image classification is needed.

+### Technologies Used
+  - Python
+  - TensorFlow and Keras for deep learning.
+  - Streamlit for creating an interactive web interface.
+  - CIFAR-10 dataset for training and testing.

 ## Getting Started